 '''

 Usage: xcube level [OPTIONS] INPUT

 Generate multi-resolution levels.

-Transform the given dataset by INPUT into the levels of a multi-level
+Transform the given dataset by INPUT

+into the levels of a multi-level pyramid with spatial resolution

-pyramid with spatial resolution decreasing by a factor of two in both
+decreasing by a factor of two in both spatial dimensions and write the

-spatial dimensions and write the result to directory OUTPUT.
+result to directory OUTPUT.

-INPUT may be an S3 object storage URL of the form "s3://<bucket>/<path>" or

-"https://<endpoint>".

 Options:

 Output path.
 If omitted, "INPUT.levels" will

 -o, --output OUTPUT

 be used.
-You can also use S3 object storage

-URLs of the form "s3://<bucket>/<path>" or

-"https://<endpoint>"

 -L, --link

 Link the INPUT instead of converting it to a

 level zero dataset.
 Use with care, as the

 INPUT's internal spatial chunk sizes may be

 inappropriate for imaging purposes.

 -t, --tile-size TILE_SIZE

 Tile size, given as single integer number or

 as <tile-width>,<tile-height>.
 If omitted,

 the tile size will be derived from the

 INPUT's internal spatial chunk sizes.
 If the

 INPUT is not chunked, tile size will be 512.

 -n, --num-levels-max NUM_LEVELS_MAX

 Maximum number of levels to generate.
 If not

 given, the number of levels will be derived

+from spatial dimension and tile sizes.

+--help

+Show this message and exit.

 '''